toaomalkster/conscious-calculator/tools/table-of-contents-tool/readme.md

 # Table of Contents Tool
+Python 3 CLI for generating and updating tables of contents within markdown files.

 ## Marking TOC location
 The text file requires two things to indicate (a) that a TOC should be